 Base Breaker: Ingrid.
 Those who like her think she's cute and a decent fighter atop of that.
 Those who don't soon started screaming God-Mode Sue.
-The fact that she was a crossover character from a universally-hated game, and her deus ex machina storyline didn't help matters at all, though it's not like that is her fault.
+The fact that she was a crossover character from a universally-hated game, and her deus ex machina storyline didn't help matters at all.

 Even more so when it was confirmed that she was the reason the Street Fighter X Tekken conflict happened in the first place.
 Given both the fanbase's reaction to that game and the box's nature of giving prizes that are either extremely underwhelming or outright screws the winners over, she's really not helping her case any.